Ishranaznin/MlOpsProjectHeartDiseasePrediction/README.md

 Champion model is selected based on F1-score and automatically registered in MLflow.

-# Always retrain after unzipping — never use the pre-built pkl
+#If the project is downloaded as zip, retrain after unzipping — never use the pre-built pkl
 pip install -r requirements.txt python src/preprocess.py
 python src/train.py        # saves pkl with YOUR sklearn version